The Merry Wives of Windsor: Themes

 Key themes of Merry Wives include love and marriage, jealousy and revenge, social class and wealth.
 Explored with irony, sexual innuendo, sarcasm, and stereotypical views of classes and nationalities, these themes help to give the play something closer to a modern-day view than is often found in Shakespeare's plays.

-The play is centered on the class prejudices of middle-class England.
+The play is centred on the class prejudices of middle-class England.
 The lower class is represented by characters such as Bardolph, Nym, and Pistol (Falstaff's followers), and the upper class is represented by Sir John Falstaff and Master Fenton.
 Shakespeare uses both Latin and misused English to represent the attitudes and differences of the people of this era.
 Much humour is derived from the exaggerated accents of Dr. Caius and Sir Hugh Evans.
 For example, Caius speaks in an exaggerated French dialect; when he finds out he has married a page instead of Mistress Anne, he exclaims that he has married "oon garcon", and Evans speaks in a thick Welsh accent to the point that Falstaff complains that he "makes fritters of English" (5,5,135).
 Much of the comedic effect of the play is derived from misunderstandings among characters.

 Other scholars say that the treatment of sexual jealousy in the play differs from its treatment in others, like Othello and A Winter's Tale.
 The jealousy of Leontes and Othello is dangerous and deep-seated, while Ford's jealousy is something to be mocked and laughed at.

 Performance history

 Merry Wives was one of the first Shakespearean plays to be performed once the theatres re-opened in 1660 after the Interregnum.
 Samuel Pepys saw the King's Company act it on 5 Dec.
 1660, and again in 1661 and 1667 (though he didn't like it on any occasion).
 In 1702 John Dennis offered an adaptation (it has been called a "perversion") of the play, titled The Comical Gallant, or the Amours of Sir John Falstaff – which flopped.
 In 1824 Frederick Reynolds included Merry Wives in his series of operatic adaptations, with music by Henry Bishop.
 Charles Kean returned to Shakespeare's text in an 1851 production.
 Arthur Sullivan composed incidental music for use in Act V of an 1874 production at the Gaiety Theatre, London, which was also used in the 1889 Haymarket Theatre production.

 During the period of anti-German feelings in England during World War I, many German names and titles were changed and given more English-sounding names, including the royal family's from Saxe-Coburg-Gotha to Windsor.
-Kaiser Wilhelm II (who as Queen Victoria and Prince Albert’s eldest grandson was a member of the House of Saxe-Coburg-Gotha through his mother) countered this by jokingly saying that he wanted to see a command performance of "The Merry Wives of Saxe-Coburg-Gotha."
+Kaiser Wilhelm II (who as Queen Victoria and Prince Albert's eldest grandson was a member of the House of Saxe-Coburg-Gotha through his mother) countered this by jokingly saying that he wanted to see a command performance of "The Merry Wives of Saxe-Coburg-Gotha."